-FORT COLLINS, Colo. -- "Drop the knife! drop that knife! do it now!" yelled three Fort Collins police officers last August after encountering a knife-wielding man outside his soon to be ex-wife's home.
+FORT COLLINS, Colo. -- "Drop the knife! drop that knife! do it now!" yelled three Fort Collins police officers in August after encountering a knife-wielding man outside his soon-to-be ex-wife's home.

-On Friday police gave the media a first look at body cam video showing the tense moments before 63-year-old Jerry Lee Jackson was shot and killed.
+On Friday, police gave a first look at body camera video showing the tense moments before 63-year-old Jerry Lee Jackson was shot and killed.

-The suspect in this case had a long history with police dating back to 1992.
-His record indicated mostly low level, non-violent crimes but police officers became very familiar with him.
+The suspect had a long history with police dating back to 1992.
+His record indicated mostly low level, nonviolent crimes, but officers became very familiar with him.

-The confrontation with Jackson took place in August after he allegedly threatened to kill his soon-to-be ex-wife.
+The confrontation with Jackson took place after he allegedly threatened to kill his soon-to-be ex-wife.
 Investigators said he pulled a knife after breaking in to her home.